-Note that, when the flow is two-dimensional (i.e. translation symmetric), there is no stretching of the vortex lines and thus no inexorable driving of the turbulent energy to smaller and smaller length scales.
+Note that, when the flow is two-dimensional (i.e. translation symmetric), the vortex lines point in the translational direction, so they do not get stretched, and there is thus no inexorable driving of the turbulent energy to smaller and smaller length scales.
 This is one reason why true turbulence does not occur in two dimensions, only in three.

 On the other hand, something akin to turbulence, but with much less richness and small scale structure, does occur in two dimensions, as one sees, e.g., in two-dimensional simulations of the Kelvin-Helmholtz instability, Box 15.3.
 However, in the real world, once the Kelvin-Helmholtz instability gets well developed, three-dimensional instabilities grow strong, vortex-line stretching grows strong, and the flow develops full three-dimensional turbulence.
-The same happens in other ostensibly two-dimensional flow, e.g. the "two-dimensional" wake behind a long circular cylinder and "two-dimensional" jets and boundary layers(Secs.
+The same happens in other ostensibly two-dimensional flows, e.g. the "two-dimensional" wake behind a long circular cylinder and "two-dimensional" jets and boundary layers (Secs.
 15.4.3 and 15.5).